 The Legislature has declared war on domestic violence also known as “family violence.”
 Our State is investing a significant amount of resources into special domestic violence courts; treatment programs and family violence intervention units all in an effort to combat domestic violence.
 The rate of domestic violence arrests in Connecticut are skyrocketing.
 Courts take domestic violence matters very seriously.

-Domestic violence means any crime involving an assault, a threat or stalking behavior between: any family members related by blood or marriage; between people who are living under the same roof or in a dating relationship.
+Domestic violence means any crime involving an assault, a threat, violence or stalking behavior between: any family members related by blood or marriage; between people who are living under the same roof or in a dating relationship.
 It also applies to spouses or former spouses, and people who have a child in common even if they were never married.
 When a crime is designated as a domestic violence crime not only do you have to deal with the criminal penalties that come along with a conviction of the crime itself but you also have to deal with a wide range of domestic violence related consequences which tag along because it is treated as a domestic violence crime.
 These include criminal orders of protection and domestic violence conditions of release.

 Typical domestic violence crimes include: